 My friend Vaishali writes about Superwoman Syndrome, our relentless pursuit of perfection and the pressure of having it all together as a woman.
 She offers great advice on how to find a sense of balance and be true to yourself.

-This raw, straight-from-the-heart blog is written by my friend Gosia, who shares her deepest fears, pains, loves, and joys.
+This raw, straight-from-the-heart blog was written by my friend Gosia, who shares her deepest fears, pains, loves, and joys.
 She is unafraid to share the worst of it, and doesn’t attempt to paint ugly things as beautiful.
 Reading this will open up your heart.
+Gosia passed away in 2021, and her words are everything to me.

 I love this blog!
 It’s written by one of my writing teachers, Beth Kaplan, and serves as an example for me on how to be truthful and share the everyday ordinary things of life.
 She takes us with her throughout her days – and it’s as if we are right there with her.